-- $\textbf{1.} \quad \text{Align the screw holes on the side-I/O board with the screw holes on the display-assembly base}.$ - 2.
+- 1. Align the screw holes on the side-I/O board with the screw holes on the display-assembly base. - 2.
 Replace the two screws (M2.5x3.5) to secure the side-I/O board to the display-assembly base. - 3.
 Route the SIO-signal cable, SIO-power cable, and audio-board cable through the routing guides on the display-assembly base. - 4.
-Connect the SIO-signal cable, SIO-power cable, and audio-board cable to the connectors on the system board. - 5.
+Connect the SIO-signal cable, SIO-power cable, and audio-board cable to the system board. - 5.
 Align the screw holes on the side I/O-board shield with the screw holes on the display-assembly base. - 6.
 Replace the two screws (M3x5) to secure the side I/O-board shield to the display-assembly base.

-- 1. Install the speakers.

-- 2. Install the rear-I/O bracket.
+- 1. Install the rear-I/O bracket.

-- 3. Install the bottom cover.
+- 2. Install the bottom cover.

-- 4. Install the system-board shield.
+- 3. Install the system-board shield.

-- 5. Install the hard drive.

-- 6. Install the back cover.
+- 4. Install the back cover.

-- 7. Install the cable cover (optional).
+- 5. Install the cable cover (optional).

-- 8. Install the stand.
+- 6. Install the stand.

-- 9. Follow the procedure in After working inside your computer.
+- 7. Follow the procedure in After working inside your computer.